-- The first 10 riding exercises require ballast in all sidecars.
+- Some riding exercises require ballast in sidecars.
 This is normally accomplished by having one of the other students ride in the sidecar.
-If you don’t want anyone in your personal sidecar, you must bring at least 50 lbs. of removable ballast in your sidecar.
-(Sandbags or water jugs that can be secured so that they don’t slide around are most common.)
+If you don’t want anyone in your personal sidecar, you must bring at least 50 pounds of removable ballast in your sidecar.
+Ballast must be secured so that it does not slide.

 While our instructors will do as much as possible to help you learn to ride safely we can not guarantee that you will learn to ride, or that you will pass the written or riding exams that are required to successfully complete this course.